 Even though the industry is relatively new, there are already several home teeth alignment brands on the market today.
-And while all of them are very affordable compared to traditional orthodontic treatment, prices do vary from provider to provider.
-If you’re simply looking for the most affordable treatment option available, you might consider Smilelove.
-They run consistent promotions that drop their treatment price as low as $1,600 (compared to the $1,900 industry average).
+And while all of them are very affordable compared to traditional orthodontic treatment, prices vary from provider to provider.
+If you’re simply looking for the most affordable treatment option available, you might consider AlignerCo.
+Their sticker price is just $1,145, hundreds below the industry average ($1,900).
+Plus they offer flexible financing options.

 That said, when it comes to affordability, there are a few important things to consider besides upfront cost.
 If you’d like to do a closer price comparison, feel free to peruse our review of the 3 Most Affordable Home Teeth Aligners.

 As we’ve discussed, another major motivator for attempting DIY orthodontics is convenience.
 If you’re seeking the most convenient treatment possible, we recommend Byte or SmileDirectClub.

 We consider Byte the most convenient option because Byte works so much faster than any other treatment method.
 Their average treatment time is half that of their competitors (just 3 months instead of 6) thanks to their “HyperByte” technology.